Back to Blog

 Frequently Asked Questions

 Photography and video policies?
-Generally, small personal cameras and mobile phones are allowed for personal use.
-However, professional cameras with detachable lenses, video cameras, and selfie sticks are usually prohibited.
-Flash photography is also often restricted.
-It’s advisable to check the specific venue’s policy closer to the date to avoid disappointment.
+Generally, small, non-professional cameras and mobile phones are permitted for personal use.
+However, large professional cameras with detachable lenses, tripods, and selfie sticks are usually prohibited.
+Flash photography is also often discouraged.
+Always check the venue’s specific policy closer to the date.

 What's the refund policy?
-Refund policies are typically determined by the ticket vendor and the event organiser.
-Generally, tickets are non-refundable unless the event is cancelled by the promoter.
-In the case of rescheduling, tickets are usually valid for the new date, with refund options provided if you cannot attend.
-Always refer to the terms and conditions at the point of purchase.
+Refund policies are determined by the ticket vendor and the event promoter.
+Typically, refunds are only issued for full event cancellation.
+If an event is rescheduled, tickets are usually valid for the new date, with refund options sometimes available for those unable to attend.

 Parking situation near Murrayfield Stadium?
-On-site parking at Murrayfield Stadium is extremely limited and usually reserved for disabled badge holders and essential personnel.
-Public parking in the immediate vicinity is also scarce and likely to be restricted on event days.
-It is strongly advised to use public transport to reach the stadium.
+On-site parking at Murrayfield Stadium is extremely limited and usually reserved for pre-booked disabled access or essential personnel.
+Public parking in the immediate vicinity is scarce and often restricted on event days.
+It is strongly recommended to use public transport.

 Top Tips for Zach Bryan at Murrayfield Stadium